sonnerberg/vteam/readme.md

+# How to use this repository

-# How to get started
+## How to get started with pre-commit

 1. Check your python version (you need 3.8 or higher)